 In addition to the above, the issuer should consider the facts of each situation, including the facts of the business or related businesses acquired or proposed to be acquired, and determine whether a reasonable investor would regard the primary business of the issuer to be the acquired business or related businesses.

 The disclosure in the prospectus, including financial statements and applicable MD&A, must satisfy the requirement that the long form prospectus contain full, true and plain disclosure of all material facts relating to the securities being distributed.
-If the issuer is uncertain as to whether this standard is met, the issuer should utilize the pre-filing procedures in NP 11-202 to determine whether additional disclosure is required for full, true and plain disclosure of all material facts relating to the securities being distributed.

-Example 1: A non-venture issuer completed an acquisition exceeding the 100% significance threshold in the year prior to its most recently completed financial year
+Example 1: A non-venture issuer completed an acquisition exceeding the 100% threshold for any of the significance tests in the year prior to its most recently completed financial year